martinecker/SkellyUltra/custom_components/skelly_ultra/skelly_ultra_srv/README.md

 - `--privileged` flag is **required** for Bluetooth hardware access
 - `--network host` is **required** for Bluetooth device discovery
 - D-Bus socket mounts (`/var/run/dbus`, `/run/dbus`) are **required** for automated pairing
+- PipeWire socket mount is **required** for audio playback (see docker-compose.yml)
-- The host system must have a working Bluetooth adapter
+- The host system must have a working Bluetooth adapter and PipeWire running
 - Automated pairing works because the container runs as root by default
+- **Important**: Update the PipeWire volume mount in docker-compose.yml with your user ID (run `id -u`)

 **Monitor Docker container:**
 ```bash